Why Do Cars Look Old?

 When washing a vehicle, a thorough and powerful rinse is a must to remove the initial layer of dirt on the paint.
 Using a quality, professional lubricating car wash soap and an industrial strength sprayer will help encapsulate dirt particles so they do not touch the surface of your vehicle while being removed.
 If a wash mitt is used it should be made of a high-quality microfiber or chenille “flagellum” strands to ensure dirt is trapped inside the weave and is not trapped and used by the mitt to scratch the surface and compound the problem.

 Using a sponge is bad because it leaves dirt on the surface of the sponge, giving it the greatest probability of scratching your paint, dirt trapped within the sponge can work like sand paper to clear coat.
 When drying a vehicle, towels should not be used unless they are micro fibers and cleaned separately for each and every vehicle.
-Conversely, another method is to use an electric powered leaf blower to remove the majority of water from the vehicle, and then gently dry the remaining water from the vehicle using high-quality microfiber towels or a shamus.
+Conversely, another method is to use an electric powered leaf blower to remove the majority of water from the vehicle, and then gently dry the remaining water from the vehicle using high-quality microfiber towels.

 Paint Contamination on Your New Car